IbrahimFakhir/IbrahimFakhir/README.md

 ## What am I currently doing?
 - Studying Computer Science at University
 - Deepening my knowledge of Backend Webdevelopment (with Spring and Django)
-- Grasping the basics of DevOps
-- Learning Spanish! ❤️‍🔥

 <details>
     <summary>